25% MA Tuition Fees Discount for Durham Alumni

 In addition, Durham offers a substantial number of means-tested scholarships for Masters level study; these are for students from households with an income of £42,620 or below:

-The Faculty of Arts and Humanities offers 10 competitive bursaries per year that cover the full cost of tuition at the Home/EU rate:
+The Faculty of Arts and Humanities offers a number of competitive bursaries per year that cover the full cost of tuition at the Home/EU rate:

 Applying for the discount